trevorcampbell/bayesian-coresets/README.md

-# NOTE: There is an upcoming major update (next few weeks) to this code based on a new arXiv preprint.

 # Bayesian Coresets: Automated, Scalable Inference

 This repository provides a python package that can be used to construct [Bayesian coresets](http://arxiv.org/abs/1710.05053).
 It also contains all the code used to run the experiments in [Bayesian Coreset Construction via Greedy Iterative Geodesic Ascent](https://arxiv.org/abs/1802.01737) and [Sparse Variational Inference: Bayesian Coresets from Scratch](https://arxiv.org/abs/1906.03329) in the `bayesian-coresets/examples/` folder.

 A **coreset** (i.e. the "core of a dataset") is a small, weighted subset of a dataset that can be used in place of the original dataset when learning a statistical model.
 If the coreset is much smaller than the original dataset, generally this makes learning faster; but if the coreset is too small, it doesn't represent the original dataset well.
 Building a coreset that is both small and a good approximation for the purposes of Bayesian inference is what the code in this repository does.

-### Installation and Dependencies

-To install with pip, download the repository and run `pip3 install . --user` in the repository's root folder.
-If you are using python 2, run `pip install . --user` instead.
-Note: this package depends on [NumPy](http://www.numpy.org), [SciPy](https://www.scipy.org), and [SciKit Learn](https://scikit-learn.org).
-The examples also depend on [Bokeh](https://bokeh.pydata.org/en/latest) for plotting.

 ### Repository Status

 After the recent update (June 2019) implementing [Sparse Variational Inference](https://arxiv.org/abs/1906.03329), the repository is no longer thoroughly tested.
 Examples run and generate verified output using Python 3.
 Python 2 is not tested.
 Unit tests have not yet been updated.
 Work is in progress.

+### Installation and Dependencies

+To install with pip, download the repository and run `pip3 install . --user` in the repository's root folder.
+If you are using python 2, run `pip install . --user` instead.
+Note: this package depends on [NumPy](http://www.numpy.org), [SciPy](https://www.scipy.org), and [SciKit Learn](https://scikit-learn.org).
+The examples also depend on [Bokeh](https://bokeh.pydata.org/en/latest) for plotting.

 ### Examples - Sparse Regression